ICICI Bank Limited (IBN): Skating on Thin Ice? We Know the Answer

 IBN’s Market Performance

-IBN stocks went down by -2.12% for the week, with a monthly jump of 10.24% and a quarterly performance of 4.28%, while its annual performance rate touched 102.42%.
-The volatility ratio for the week stands at 0.87% while the volatility levels for the past 30 days are set at 1.15% for ICICI Bank Limited.
-The simple moving average for the period of the last 20 days is -0.02% for IBN stocks with a simple moving average of 22.20% for the last 200 days.
+IBN stocks went down by -3.93% for the week, with a monthly drop of -2.20% and a quarterly performance of 4.27%, while its annual performance rate touched 82.47%.
+The volatility ratio for the week stands at 1.14% while the volatility levels for the past 30 days are set at 1.01% for ICICI Bank Limited.
+The simple moving average for the period of the last 20 days is -4.78% for IBN stocks with a simple moving average of 16.05% for the last 200 days.

-Volatility was left at 1.15%, however, over the last 30 days, the volatility rate increased by 0.87%, as shares surge +8.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.48% upper at present.
+Volatility was left at 1.01%, however, over the last 30 days, the volatility rate increased by 1.14%, as shares sank -2.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.27% upper at present.

 Stock Fundamentals for IBN